Please Read How You Can Help Keep the Encyclopedia Free

 However, since the common nature is not a species in its absolute consideration, but only insofar as it is in the mind, the conclusion does not follow.
 Indeed, this reasoning would be just as invalid as the one trying to prove that this book, pointing to the second edition which is actually 100 pages, is 200 pages, because the same book was 200 hundred pages in its first edition.
 For just as its being 200 pages belongs to the same book only in its first edition, so its being a species belongs to human nature only as it exists in the mind.

-Nevertheless, even though this solution works, the emergence of the paralogism itself and the complexities involved in explaining it away show the inherent difficulties of this account.
+Nevertheless, even if with these distinctions Aquinas' solution of the paralogism works and what he says about the existence and unity vs. multiplicity of a common nature can be given a consistent interpretation, the emergence of the paralogism itself and the complexities involved in explaining it away, as well as the problems involved in providing this consistent interpretation show the inherent difficulties of this account.
 The main difficulty is the trouble of keeping track of what we are talking about when it becomes crucial to know what pertains to what on account of what; in general, when the conditions of identity and distinction of the items we are talking about become variable and occasionally rather unclear.

 Indeed, we can appreciate just how acute these difficulties may become if we survey the items that needed to be distinguished in what may be described as the common conceptual framework of the “realist” via antiqua, the “old way” of doing philosophy and theology, before the emergence of the “modern way”, the “nominalist” via moderna challenging some fundamental principles of the older framework, resulting mostly from the semantic innovations introduced by William Ockham.
 The survey of these items and the problems they generate will then allow us to see in greater detail the main motivation for Ockham's innovations.